deeplearning4j/deeplearning4j/word2vec.md

 ### <a name="next">Next Steps</a>

 An example of sentiment analysis using [Word2Vec is here](http://deeplearning4j.org/sentiment_analysis_word2vec.html).

+(We are still testing our recent implementations of Doc2vec and GLOVE -- watch this space!)